VCUBrandcenter/XD-Toolbox/README.md

 *Websites for making social media comps*

 - [Lemme tweet that for you](http://www.lemmetweetthatforyou.com/) - Simple interface for creating fake tweets.
+- [Landscape](http://sproutsocial.com/landscape) - Image resizer for social media.
+Export for multiple platforms in one click.
 - [Pablo from Buffer](http://buffer.com/pablo) - Create image with text content for Instagram, Twitter, Facebook, or Pinterest.
 Resized automatically for you!

 ## In-situ